icon

 avatar-name

-The long CNY break is here, which means we're already in vacay mode, but you don't have to wait for long breaks like these to take a much-needed break.
-Whether you want to chill by the lake or people watch as you munch on tuna sandwiches, there are many picnic spots in Kuala Lumpur and Selangor you can visit to enjoy some downtime during the weekends too!
+You don't have to wait for long breaks like these to take a much-needed break.
+Whether you want to chill by the lake or people-watch as you munch on tuna sandwiches, there are many picnic spots in Kuala Lumpur and Selangor you can visit to enjoy some downtime during the weekends too!
 It's time to pack something delicious and make your way to these beautiful picnic spots!

 If you're looking for more nature getaways, let these articles inspire your next trip!